americanas-go/log/contrib/sirupsen/logrus.v1/README.md

 This is the list of all the configuration functions supported by package:

-#### Formatter
+#### WithFormatter
-WithFormatter sets output format of the logs.
+sets output format of the logs.
 Using TEXT/JSON/CLOUDWATCH.
 ```go
 import (
 	"github.com/americanas-go/log/contrib/sirupsen/logrus.v1/formatter/text"